-In this beautiful park, there is a lake called Shinobazunoike that changes its landscape according to the season of the year.
+In this beautiful park, there is a lake called Shinobazunoike.
+The lake changes its landscape according to the season of the year.
 In winter it is completely full of snow and semi-frozen.
-In spring it looks clean, clear and the image of the Benzaiten temple is reflected in the lake.
+Come spring, it looks clean, clear and the image of the Benzaiten temple is reflected in the lake.
 In summer and autumn, the lake is filled with lotus flowers, giving a green and natural view.
 In the center of Shinobazunoike, there is a temple dedicated to the goddess of prosperity, Benzaiten.
 Benzaiten is a goddess revered in both Buddhism and Shintoism, so you can find both temples and shrines dedicated to her throughout the country.

 In this part of the temple, there are also various omamori for protection and wooden tablets where visitors write the wishes they want to be fulfilled and hang them outside the sanctuary on a special wall.
 At the entrance to this temple, at the beginning of the stairs, there is a small statue of a dragon.
 This would come to represent the goddess’s husband according to legend.
 In the front to the right side, there is a shamisen (Japanese instrument) referring to the instrument that the goddess plays to pacify souls.

 In the same enclosure, there is another temple on the right side, a little more modest for those who have slightly longer requests.
 Here you can also offer a stick of incense to purify the soul.
 There are several statues of the goddess and Buddha around the temple.
 This enclosure also has a small viewpoint from where you can see the lake and quietly enjoy a drink and observe the landscape.
 At night the temple is closed, but it is still worth a visit as it is illuminated by traditional Japanese lamps that are hung all over the front of the temple, giving it an unparalleled night view.